JanSchwegler/di-CO_128/README.md

 ```

 ### 4.2.6.
 TouchDesinger

-The Arduino writes the detected values in the serial output.
-This can be read in TouchDesigner with the "Serial" DAT Operator.
-The input needs to be converted in numbers and rescaled to be used properly.
-In the example, the number gets divided by 1000, so we get smaller values and added by 0 to have values greater than 1.
-So the touch input is used to modify a noise texture.
+The Arduino writes the detected values to the serial output.
+This can be read in TouchDesigner using the **Serial DAT** operator.
+The input needs to be converted into numbers and rescaled to be used properly.
+In the example, the numbers are divided by 1000 to produce smaller values and then added to 0 to ensure values remain greater than 1.
+The touch input is used to modify a noise texture.

 ![alt text](img/touchdesigner_01.png)

 #### 4.2.6.1.
 Voronoi
-To have a basic water top visual, you can do it by just adding a voronoi texture and tweek the settings.
-TouchDesigner doesn't come with voronoi so we tried to imitate this texture.
+To create a basic water drop visual, you can simply add a Voronoi texture and tweak the settings.
+TouchDesigner doesn’t include a Voronoi texture by default, so we tried to imitate this texture.

 ![Voronoi Visual](img/voronoi_01.png)

 ![Voronoi Network](img/voronoi_02.png)

-This voronoi setup is noise and feedback based.
-Thats a problem because its almost impossible to change the movement, especially the speed.
-Its a nice visual but not adaptable.
+This Voronoi setup is noise- and feedback-based.
+That’s a problem because it’s almost impossible to control the movement, especially the speed.
+It’s a nice visual, but not very adaptable.

 #### 4.2.6.2.
 Ice
-We want water as the entitiy and visual to change based on parameters of Arduino.
-We thought of having it icy at first, then it changes to more liquid state and maybe also have some bubbles later on.
+We want water as the entity and visual to change based on parameters from the Arduino.
+We initially imagined it being icy, then gradually changing to a more liquid state, and perhaps adding some bubbles later on.

-First we started with just the more static icy like part.
-It's a network with edges and feedbackloops.
+First, we started with just the more static, icy-like part.
+It’s a network with edges and feedback loops.

 ![alt text](img/visuals/NetworkIce.png)
 ![alt text](img/visuals/Ice_v1.png)